-With the age of the Internet in full swing, launching online businesses has become more accessible and lucrative than ever.
-The digital economy has evolved the landscape of retail and created new ways for customers to access and acquire the products they want — at hyper-competitive prices.
+With the Internet’s age in full swing, launching online businesses has become more accessible and lucrative than ever.
+The digital economy has evolved the retail landscape and created new ways for customers to access and acquire the products they want — at hyper-competitive prices.

 However, just because starting an online business is simple, it doesn’t make succeeding with it easy.
 You’ll need to check your mindset, gain the right marketing skills, and always be learning so you can move forward.